SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Swift uses :newTerm:`string interpolation` to include a constant or variable's name as a placeholder in a longer string, and to prompt Swift to replace it with the current value of that constant or variable.
-The constant or variable's name should be wrapped by parentheses, and escaped with a backslash before the opening parenthesis:
+Wrap the constant or variable's name in parentheses and escape it with a backslash before the opening parenthesis:

 .. testcode:: constantsAndVariables